Home & Buying

 • Based on takaful principles of mutual protection.

-• Popular among buyers who plan to stay in the same home long-term.
+• Suitable for buyers planning to stay in the same home long term.

 4. What is MLTT (Mortgage Level Term Takaful)?

-• Provides fixed coverage throughout the loan period.
+• Provides fixed coverage throughout the loan tenure.

-• Transferable if you refinance or upgrade homes.
+• Offers flexibility and can be transferred if you refinance or upgrade.

 5. Quick Comparison Table

-To make things easier, here’s a side-by-side look at the four mortgage insurance options in Malaysia.
-This table highlights only the key points — premium type, coverage, flexibility, and overall cost — so you can quickly compare and decide which plan may suit your housing loan best.
+To make things easier, here’s a side-by-side overview of the four mortgage insurance options in Malaysia.
+This table highlights the keydifferences in premium structure, coverage type, flexibility, and cost.

 Feature MRTA MLTA MRTT MLTT